-I have wanted to attempt a DIY American Flag pallet project for some time now.
+I have wanted to attempt an American Flag pallet project for some time now.
 My dad did some really cute Christmas trees for my mom to display at her house, but ran out of time before he could do some for me.
 While I am not skilled in that area, my husband is.
 It was just convincing him to help me out with this project.

 DIY American Flag Pallet